ItsMotive/ISTQB-Foundation-Syllabus-Notes/Chapters/Chapter 5/Section_1.md

         ## Three-Point Estimation
         - Expert-Based Technique
+        - Estimation is based on a single test case
         - Three estimations are made by experts:
             - Most Optimistic (A)
             - Most Likely (M)